-- There may be a need for additional manpower during harvest days.
+- There may be a need for an additional workforce during harvest days.

-This section should describe the approach you are taking in developing a financial strategy.
+This section should describe your approach to developing a financial strategy.
 The financial strategy is divided into these sections.

-1. Expenses (the expenses estimated for start-up and operation of the commercial aquaponics farm)
+1. Expenses (the expenses estimated for the startup and operation of the commercial aquaponics farm)

 Develop a five-year projection on the annual expenses for the commercial aquaponics farm.
-The expenses should include the marketing expenses, operating expenses and human resource expenses discussed in the marketing, operating and human resources strategy section.
-Expenses should also cover administrative expenses like the initial operating expenses, start-up expenses, site preparations, and other expenses.
+The costs should include marketing, operating, and human resource expenses discussed in the marketing, managing, and human resources strategy section.
+Expenses should also cover administrative costs like the initial operating expenses, startup expenses, site preparations, and other expenses.

 2. Income (projected income of the commercial aquaponics farm)

 Develop your five-year annual income projection for the farm.
-Income should include receipts from sales of products and less any loss associated with spoilage or products that cannot be sold.
-Income should also include donations, grants, and other sources that are anticipated to cover the operating expenses of the farm.
+Payment should include receipts from sales of products and less any loss associated with spoilage or products that cannot be sold.
+Income should also include other sources anticipated to cover the farm's operating expenses.

 3. Fixed Assets (anticipated fixed assets)

-Fixed assets include land, buildings, vehicles, furniture, office equipment, computers, fixtures and fittings, plant, and machinery.
+Develop your five-year projection of fixed assets.
+Fixed assets include land, buildings, vehicles, furniture, office equipment, computers, fixtures and fittings, plants, and machinery.
 These items are depreciated over time for tax purposes.
-Develop your five-year projection of fixed assets.

 4. Funding (a potential source of funds)

-- How will you obtain these funds and what are the sources or potential sources of funding?
+- How will you get these funds, and what are the sources or potential funding sources?